 From time to time, Development Plans are updated through the rezoning of land or rewriting of existing policies.
 This update process is known as a Development Plan Amendment (DPA), and must follow the requirements of the Act.
 While the Minister for Planning or Council can initiate a DPA, only the Minister can approve a DPA.

-As of June 2017, Port Adelaide Enfield is subject to five active DPAs, as listed below:
+As of September 2017, Port Adelaide Enfield is subject to four active DPAs, as discussed below:

 Council is reviewing the land use policies that guide the development of industrial land at Northfield.
 The review is intended to enable a rezoning for residential, retail and commercial purposes.
 The DPA is privately funded.

 The DPA was released for public consultation from 22 September 2016 until 18 November 2016.
 This was followed by a public meeting on 6 December 2016.
 On 11 April 2017, Council considered all of the submissions received and endorsed a revised version of the DPA.
 In May 2017, the revised DPA, consultation report and copies of all public submissions were submitted to the Minister for approval.
 The link below contains the:

 Council is reviewing the land use policies applying to 600-714 Main North Road, Gepps Cross.

 The review is intended to enable the future development of a 'Discount Outlet Centre', supermarket, and indoor recreation facility (along with possible future expansion of an existing distribution centre).
 The DPA is privately funded.

 The DPA was released for public consultation from 14 December 2016 to 18 February 2017.
 This was followed by a public meeting on 1 March 2017.
 Following the meeting, Council considered all public submissions and made modifications to the draft DPA.
 In July 2017, the revised DPA was endorsed for submission to the Minister.
 The link below contains the: